twigyard/twigyard/docs/docs/sites.md

 * data (For data yaml files used by the `data` middleware)
 * languages (For translation strings)
 * templates (The Twig templates)

+### Twig templates
+All sites can be written in template PHP engine Twig.
+For more information about <a href="https://twig.symfony.com/doc/2.x/templates.html" target="_blank">templates</a> or available functions and filters please read <a href="https://twig.symfony.com/doc/2.x" target="_blank">Twig documentation</a>.